 Or you could write down three good things a few days per week.
 At the end of the week, review your list to remind yourself that you have a lot to be grateful for.

-10. Share Your Gratitude With Others
+10. Share Your Gratitude With Others To Extend Positive Thoughts

-To take your gratitude practice up a notch, you could send a gratitude letter to someone who you never properly thanked.
+To take your gratitude practice up a notch, you could send a gratitude letter or message to someone who you never properly thanked.
 Your letter could be about anything.
 Maybe you want to thank a friend for always being there for you.
 Or maybe you want to thank your romantic partner for a very specific experience, like a date.
 In your letter share your positive thoughts.
 Try to be specific and note why you value the other person, going beyond just the positive ways he or she makes you feel.

 If this seems too intense, you can share your gratitude in smaller ways.
 Write out a few sticky notes to people who you are grateful for.
 Include one to two things you appreciate about them and stick the note on their desk, car, or bag.
 Or practice gratitude on social media by writing short positive messages to the people you feel most grateful for.

 Each day for a week, write down three good things about your day.
 At the end of the week, review your list to remind you have to be grateful for.